"EVRIC"

 The cost for this has been quoted to be approx. $500.00 plus GST ** See note above ^^

-The next step is to make an appointment with the Vehicle Inspection Station at Regency Park for an inspection of your vehicle.
-Vehicle Inspection Fees
+The next step is to make an appointment (Bookings 1300 882 247) with the Vehicle Inspection Station for an inspection of your vehicle.
+(Kateena St at Regency Park) Vehicle Inspection Fees

-Take the engineering submission you obtained from the Chartered Professional Engineer, your "Statement Of Requirements" and your official weight note with you.
+Take the engineering submission you obtained from the Chartered Professional Engineer, your "Statement Of Requirements" and your official weight notes with you.
 Arrive at least 10 minutes early for the appointment to get the paper work out the way.
 Remember to attach a Trade Plate or obtain an Unregistered Vehicle Permit from any Department for Transport...
-Customer Service Centre, before driving your car to Regency Park, if your car is not registered.
+Fees for this permit Customer Service Centre, before driving your car to Regency Park, if your car is not registered.

 All the best!